ferrannl/kmintapp/README.md

 git checkout -b feature/my-new-feature

-3. Commit your changes with clear messages.
+3. Commit your changes:

+git commit -m "Add my new feature"

-4. Push the branch and open a pull request.
+4. Push the branch:

-> This repository is primarily for educational purposes and not actively maintained.
-Feel free to fork it for your own experiments.
+git push origin feature/my-new-feature

+5. Open a Pull Request

+---

+📜 License

+Specify the license here.

+Examples:

+This project is licensed under the MIT License – see the LICENSE file for details.

+Internal/educational project – no explicit license.

+---

+👤 Author

+Ferran (ferrannl on GitHub)

+GitHub: @ferrannl

+Feel free to open an issue if you encounter problems or have suggestions for improvements.

+---